Mariana Casas: Legal career and activism

 In February 2002, Casas filed her first lawsuit seeking legal recognition of her gender identity by Argentine authorities.
 After eighteen months, the court ruled in her favor—an early legal triumph for the transgender rights movement in Argentina.

 From that moment forward, she dedicated her practice to assisting transgender individuals in obtaining name and gender marker changes.
-As part of the legal team for the Argentine LGBT Federation (FALGBT), she worked on the amparo leading to the legal name recognition of Florencia de la V.
+As part of the legal team for the Federación Argentina de Lesbianas, Gays, Bisexuales y Trans, she worked on the amparo leading to the legal name recognition of Florencia de la V.

 Casas also served as legal advisor to the National Institute Against Discrimination, Xenophobia and Racism (INADI) in its Discrimination Assistance and Counseling Unit until August 2011, after which she joined the National Council of Women under the Ministry of Social Development.

 By 2010, Casas had successfully defended the gender identity rights of 24 trans women and one trans man.
 That same year, her legal team at FALGBT successfully obtained the first legal gender and name change without the requirement of surgery.

 She contributed to El Teje, the first trans-focused publication in Latin America produced by the Ricardo Rojas Cultural Center and its Gender Communication and Technology area.
 Additionally, she represented Claudia Pía Baudracco, coordinator of the Argentine Association of Travestis, Transsexuals and Transgenders (ATTTA).